Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Study of maximal streams

 \end{prop}

-{\bf Proof of Proposition \ref{propdivgen}:} The idea of the proof is the following : we interpret $\di \v \sigma$ as the limit of a discrete divergence, which we can control thanks to the node law satisfied by the stream function $f_n$.
+\begin{pf} The idea of the proof is the following: we interpret $\di\vec\sigma$ as the limit of a discrete divergence, which we can control thanks to the node law satisfied by the stream function $f_n$.
 We consider again a fixed realization of the capacities.
-We consider a subsequence of $(\v \mu_n)_{n\geq 1}$ converging towards $\v \mu$, but we still denote this subsequence by $(\v \mu_n)_{n\geq 1}$ to simplify the notations.
-Since $\v{\nabla} h \in \C_b(\RR^d, \RR^d)$, we see that
+We consider a subsequence of $(\vec\mu _n)_{n\geq1}$ converging toward $\vec\mu$, but we still denote this subsequence by $(\vec\mu_n)_{n\geq1}$ to simplify the notation.
+Since $\vec{\nabla} h \in\C_b(\RR^d, \RR^d)$, we see that

 We study the sum appearing in the previous equality.
-Let $i \in \{ 1,...,d \}$.
-By Taylor's Theorem, we know that for all $x=(x_1,...,x_d),y=(y_1,...,y_d)\in \RR^d$ such that $x_j=y_j$ for all $j\neq i$ we have
+Let $i \in\{ 1,\ldots,d \}$.
+By Taylor's theorem, we know that for all $x=(x_1,\ldots,x_d),y=(y_1,\ldots,y_d)\in\RR^d$ such that $x_j=y_j$ for all $j\neq i$ we have